Discover the art scene at WashU.

 WashU also has a thriving stand-up scene.
 With student groups WUSUCC and The Mic, students can participate in open mics, join a performance team, and laugh at some hilarious onstage comedy.

-It has been said that “All the world’s a stage,” and the Washington University Quadrangle is no exception.
+It has been said that “All the world’s a stage,” and the WashU Quadrangle is no exception.
 Each April, members of All Student Theatre turn the Quad into an outdoor student-run theater.
 Every aspect of the show — producing, designing, and performing — is done by students.

 Dance

-WashU has various dance groups to meet students’ interest.
-Some dance groups include WUSauce, PL4Y, and WUHUU, specializing in salsa, Kpop dance covers, and hip-hop, respectively.
-Whether you have danced before or you are interested in learning, these groups offer free lessons and workshop to hone your dance skills!
+WashU has various dance groups to meet students’ interests.
+Some dance groups include WUSauce, PL4Y, and WUHUU, specializing in salsa, K-pop dance covers, and hip-hop, respectively.
+Whether you have danced before or you are interested in learning, these groups offer free lessons and workshops to hone your dance skills!

 WU-Slam